Personal Injury and Wrongful Death

 Who Can File?

 Who can actually file a wrongful death suit?
 That varies by state.
 In every state, spouses have the right to file such a suit, though the timeframe to file can be a short as one year.
 In Colorado, the statute of limitations is two years for wrongful death cases.
-In addition, estate representatives can file such claims.
+Additionally, estate representatives can file such claims.
 States differ, however, on whether or not parents can file when a child dies or adult children can file when a parent dies.

 Published by